Temps and termites are on the rise. Schedule your free inspection today.

 Why are house centipedes in my house?

-House centipedes, it is believed, started in the Mediterranean.
-They prefer warm, tropical, humid climates.
-They have proven to be, however, remarkably adaptable and capable of surviving in virtually any climate.
-However, if you live in an area of the world that gets harsh winters, you are more likely to find them in your home because that’s a nice warm place where it is likely to have access to a lot of food.
+If you live in an area of the world that gets harsh winters, you are more likely to find house centipedes in your home because that’s a nice warm place where it is likely to have access to a lot of food.
+Their eyes are very sensitive to light, so more than likely, they will find a place to hide during the day.

-Their eyes are very sensitive to light, so more than likely they will find a place to hide during the day.
-For homeowners, you are most likely to see house centipedes in your basements, bathrooms and other areas that get wet and humid.
+You are most likely to see house centipedes in your basements, bathrooms, and other areas that get wet and humid.
 It is also entirely possible for your average house centipede to live its entire life on the bottom floor of a building, eating insects and living its life undisturbed.

 Are house centipedes dangerous to people?